Carolina Amesty: 2025 Economic Injury Disaster Loan program fraud criminal complaint

 In January 2025, an investigation by the United States Small Business Administration Office of Inspector General brought a criminal complaint against Amesty in the United States District Court for the Middle District of Florida for two violations of theft of government property.
 In the complaint it was alleged that Amesty embezzled $122,000 of COVID-19 Economic Injury Disaster Loan program though the Carolina Amesty Foundation Inc. and Dinocar Auto Sales LLC.
 The criminal complaint noted that out of fifteen loan applications associated with Amesty, seven were failed attempts.
 The organizations associated with Amnesty received more than $500,000 in loans.
 The complaint also alleged that Amesty misrepresented information including gross revenues, the amount of employees and if the business were even incorporated.

-On August 6, 2025, U.S. Attorney Gregory Kehoe filed a motion to dismiss the federal case.
+The charges were dismissed following an August 6, 2025, motion filed by U.S. Attorney Gregory Kehoe.
+Amesty had retained Brad Bondi, the brother of attorney general Pam Bondi, as her lawyer.
+In response to concerns about potential impropriety concerning the dismissal, a Department of Justice spokesperson stated that "This decision was made through proper channels and the Attorney General had no role in it".

 Personal life

 Amesty is a Christian.
 She has recreational interests in playing piano, reading, and traveling.

+Amesty married Jay Rosario in December 2025.